The bedroom tax restricts the amount of housing benefit that council and housing association tenants can claim.

-One extra room is allowed for approved foster carers who are fostering a child or children.
+One extra room is allowed for approved foster carers who foster a child or children.
 You can keep the room allowance for an empty room set aside for a foster child if you became an approved foster carer or have fostered a child in the last 12 months.

-If you are adopting a child or children, they are counted for the room allowance once an adoption order is made.
+An adopted child or children is counted for the room allowance once an adoption order is made.
 If children are placed with you before adoption, you are allowed one room only for them.

-For students away from home, a room will be counted providing they are only away temporarily (less than 52 weeks) and intend to return home.
+For students away from home, a room is counted providing they are away for less than 52 weeks and intend to return home.